 Massachusetts Law About Juries and Jury Service

-Office of Jury Commissioner.
+Jury Information.
 Everything you need to know if you've been summonsed for jury service, as well as an overview of the Massachusetts jury system.

 Mass.
 Constitution Decl. of Rights Art.
 XII Right to trial by jury in criminal matters.